 Which Serum Should I Use?

 Just as there are scores of moisturizers designed to treat different skin concerns, so goes the world of serums.
 Tackling everything from hydrating and softening dry skin to brightening your complexion to minimizing fine lines and wrinkles, serums go to work on those areas to give you the best skin possible.
 Which one(s) you choose, depends on what skin stresses you’d like to alleviate.
 I am a huge fan of the Murad Advanced Active Radiance Serum that delivers a potent dose of Vitamin C that improves radiance, promotes collagen production and fights free radicals.
-My general love of Murad Skincare is well documented and this serum is a welcome addition to my daily beauty routine.
+My general love of Murad skincare products is well documented and this serum is a welcome addition to my daily beauty routine.

 How to Add Serums to Your Beauty Routine